nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::{.notes}
 _TODO_: What degree of introduction should I provide?
 How much time to spend?

+There will be a QR code at the final slide linking to the webpage for this presentation where you can follow links!
 :::